 White served our country as a paratrooper in the U.S. Army's 101st Airborne Division and as a member of the Illinois National Guard and Reserve.
 He played professional baseball with the Chicago Cubs organization, which was followed by a 33-year career with the Chicago Public Schools as a teacher and administrator.
-Jesse White earned his Bachelor of Science degree from Alabama State College (now Alabama State University) in 1957, where he was a two-sport athlete earning all-conference honors in baseball and basketball.
+Jesse White earned his Bachelor of Science from Alabama State College (now Alabama State University) in 1957, where he was a two-sport athlete earning all-conference honors in baseball and basketball.
 In May 1995, White was inducted into the Southwestern Athletic Conference Hall of Fame.
 He was an all-city baseball and basketball player at Chicago's Waller High School (now Lincoln Park High School) and was inducted into the Chicago Public League Basketball Coaches Association Hall of Fame in June 1995.
 In 1999, he was inducted into the Alabama State University Sports Hall of Fame.
-Born in Alton, Illinois, White now lives on Chicago's Near North Side.
+Born in Alton, Illinois, he now lives on Chicago's Near North Side.
 White has two daughters, Glenna and Lorraine, and two grandchildren, Jesse and Susan.